RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription_peering.md

 ## Example Usage - GCP

-The following example shows how a subscription can be peered with a GCP project network.
+The following example shows how a subscription can be peered with a GCP project network using the rediscloud and google providers.
-The terraform output value shows how an example gcloud command can be returned for the user to execute to complete the peering.
+The example HCL locates the network details and creates/accepts the vpc peering connection through the Google provider.

 ```hcl
 resource "rediscloud_subscription" "example" {